nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `update INDEX e/EPISODE`

 Notes:
-* If multiple `e/EPISODE` are given in the command, the last provided `EPISODE` will be used
+* If more than one `e/EPISODE` is given in the command, the last provided `EPISODE` will be used

 Parameters:
 * [`INDEX`](#index)